ReddyRohith-E/FreshersDay_2k24/README.md

     - `css/`: Stylesheets for the website.
     - `images/`: Images used in the website.
     - `js/`: JavaScript files for interactive features.
+- `creators.html`: The creators.html file is a webpage that showcases the developers of the "SWAGATH 2024" project, featuring their names, class details, and links to their LinkedIn and GitHub profiles.
 - `index.html`: The homepage that includes all the features such as event schedule, online registration, photo gallery, and contact information.
 - `README.md`: This file.
 - `LICENSE`: License information.